fizzywhizbang/mkiconset/README.md

 # mkiconset
-A script to create icns file on MacOS for inclusion in a program you'll need an original
+A script to create icns file on MacOS for inclusion in a program you'll need an original file at 1024px
+and of course MacOS